-The fertile plains of Punjab comprise of five rivers - Beas, Chenab, Sutlej, Ravi and Jhelum, all of which are tributaries of river Indus that flows into Pakistan.
-The landscape of Rural Punjab is filled with sprawling fields of sugarcane, mustard or citrus fruits like Orange, Kinnow and Tangerine.
-The village houses are huge and spacious with preference for joint family structure.
+The five rivers from which the name was taken were Beas, Chenab, Sutlej, Ravi, and Jhelum, now Saltej, Ravi, Beas are part of Indian Punjab.
+The landscape of Rural Punjab is filled with sprawling fields of sugarcane, mustard or citrus fruits like Orange, Kinnow, and Tangerine.
+The village houses are huge and spacious with the preference for joint family structure.
 The farmers of Punjab are among the most prosperous in India.
 All of it adds to the romanticism of living in a village of Punjab.
 Traditionally, Sikh people have been warriors or farmers.
 Since their jobs have revolved around very hard work, their food is also one of the heaviest.

-In villages, the food is still mostly sourced from family farms and milk is taken from cows at home for making white butter, yoghurt, lassi and sweets.
-Although people of Punjab have varied kinds of dishes, but homemade white butter, paratha, and lassi is among some of the most well known meals taken in breakfast.
-Makki ki roti (Indian bread made of corn) and sarson ka saag (vegetable of mustard leaves) smeared with white butter followed by sweet jaggery are other well known vegetarian meals from Punjab.
+In villages, the food is still mostly sourced from family farms and milk is taken from cows at home for making white butter, yogurt, lassi, and sweets.
+Although people of Punjab have varied kinds of dishes, but homemade white butter, paratha, and lassi is among some of the most well-known meals taken in breakfast.
+Makki ki roti (Indian bread made of corn) and Sarson ka saag (vegetable of mustard leaves) smeared with white butter followed by sweet jaggery are other well known vegetarian meals from Punjab.

 Stay: Accommodation in clean & hygeinic hotel/home stay on twin sharing